featurevisor/featurevisor/docs/glossary.md

 ## Entity

-All the building blocks of Featuervisor are called entities, which are:
+All the building blocks of Featurevisor are called entities, which are:

 - [Attribute](/docs/attributes)
 - [Segment](/docs/segments)